 What applies to families, applies also to nations.
 In poorer countries, providing jobs, infrastructure, health services and education to a constantly growing population can be an impossible task.
 In the worst cases, even sufficient food can be impossible to supply.
 In countries with very high population growth, huge numbers of dependent children in comparison to economically productive adults create a further burden.
 In sub-Saharan Africa, the median age of the entire population is just 19 years old.
 In Niger, the country with the world’s highest fertility rate, the median age is just 15.3 years.

 In a 2022 report, the UN Development Programme found that in 16 countries, although the proportion of people living in poverty had decreased, population growth had led to the absolute number of people living in poverty increasing.
 In the case of Ethiopia, for instance, between 2011 and 2019, incidence of poverty dropped from 83% to 69%, but the number of people in poverty increased from 76m to 78m.

 “The high population is exerting a lot of pressure on our economy.
 As a country we have made tremendous gains over the years but the impact is not reflected on our economy because the gains have been dissipated by population growth”

 – Goodall Gondwe, Minister of Finance, Malawi, 2017

 Of course, where people are dependent on the local environment for subsistence, this damage contributes to further poverty.
-People with limited options are often well aware that their actions threaten their own future, but have no choice other than to continue to over-exploit their local resources.
+People with limited options are often well aware that their actions threaten their own future, but have no choice in the short term other than to continue to overexploit their local resources.

-Environmental damage can have wider impacts.
+Environmental damage arising from poverty can have wider impacts.
 For instance, in places where there is no water supply and no refuse collection, people are obliged to use and discard plastic packaging or bottles, sometimes in waterways, contributing to plastic pollution in the oceans.